-The Economics degree program at ESU prepares students for careers in management, finance or administration in the Public Sector.
-In addition, students majoring in Economics are well-prepared for graduate programs in both Management, Economics and Law, and are also provided with the basic research skills used in business and economics.
-Students who have graduated from our Economics programs report that they are involved in successful careers as: actuaries, accountants, bank managers, data analysts, financial advisers, government statisticians, etc.
+The Economics degree program at ESU prepares students for careers in management, finance or administration in Business and the Public Sector.
+In addition, students majoring in Economics are well-prepared for graduate programs in Management, Economics and Law, and are also provided with the basic research skills used in business and economics.
+Students who have graduated from our Economics programs report that they are involved in successful careers as: actuaries, accountants, bank managers, data analysts, financial advisers, and government statisticians.